Radicchio Salad with Lemon Oil Dressing

 If you haven’t cooked with radicchio before, get ready for a revelation.
 This hearty red lettuce is a bit bitter, a bit tart, and totally addicting.
 You can find radicchio in all sorts of different beautiful colors and shapes.
 The most common is a tight, dark red head of lettuce.

-To prepare radicchio for this salad:
+To prepare your red radicchio for this salad:

 • Let the radicchio leaves soak for 5 to 10 minutes to remove any dirt on the lettuce.